ripmeep/android-memory-leak/README.md

 Example Packet:

 [Information such as RadioTap type, BSSID & broadcast info etc.]
-[SSID LENGTH: 27][SSID: A]
+[SSID LENGTH: 20][SSID: A]

 Android:

 *Receives packet*
-Ok, the SSID Length = 27
+Ok, the SSID Length = 20
-*Allocates 27 bytes of memory*
+*Allocates 20 bytes of memory*
-*Copies 27 bytes starting from the SSID Offset 0 which = 'A'*
+*Copies 20 bytes starting from the SSID Offset 0 which = 'A'*
 ```

 After it copies `A` to the buffer, it has no more content of the beacon packet to copy from, so copies straight from memory and displays it in the WiFi settings.
+The length of the copied junk-memory is `SSID Length Byte - Actual length of SSID`

 # Usage